microsoft/onnxruntime/docs/Coding_Conventions_and_Standards.md

 Please adhere to the [PEP8 Style Guide](https://www.python.org/dev/peps/pep-0008/).
 We use [Google's python style guide](https://google.github.io/styleguide/pyguide.html) as the style guide which is an extension to PEP8.

-Code can be validated with [flake8](https://pypi.org/project/flake8/) using the configuration file in the root directory called [.flake8](https://github.com/microsoft/onnxruntime/blob/main/.flake8).

 Use `pyright`, which is provided as a component of the `pylance` extension in VS Code for static type checking.

 Auto-formatting is done with `black` and `isort`.
 The tools are configured in `pyproject.toml`.
 From the root of the repository, you can run